 What is the course about?

-How our use of body language and verbal delivery can enhance the way we are seen by others and ourselves.
+How our use of body language and verbal delivery can enhance our communication skills and the way we are seen by others and ourselves.

 Mind/Body connection with breathing technique for strong vocal ability and overcoming nerves.